SonarPrasad/ResearchSummarizer/README.md

 - Thanks to the contributors and developers of the libraries used in this project.
 - Special thanks to the open-source community for their support and resources.

+This version includes the following updates:
+- Added the **Live Application** section with a link to your deployed app on Render.
+- Updated the **Technologies Used** section to reflect that the production environment uses PostgreSQL and is deployed on Render.

 For more information, please contact the project maintainer or check the repository's issues for any questions or suggestions.